gcallah/Rationalism/OakeshottVoegelin/OakeshottVoegelin.md

 This paper focuses on two twentieth-century thinkers who understood philosophy much as did its Greek founders:
 Michael Oakeshott and Eric Voegelin.
 Although not often thought of primarily as philosophers, but more so as political theorists, each of them regarded himself as a philosopher, Voegelin quite explicitly, and Oakeshott implicitly, if we draw out the implications of his relevant writings.
-And I will argue that, despite the somewhat different sources of their understanding of what philosophy is, they largely agree on the answer to that question.
+And I will argue that they largely agree on the nature of philosophy.

 Neverthless, that basic agreement is followed by a great divergence: for EV, philosophy has vital practical value: following Plato, it is a discipline for creating right order in the soul, which is the foundation of political order.
 To